DesktopECHO/ika/lineageos/README.md

 host/target matrix is enforced (x86-64 builds on x86-64 hosts only; arm64 builds
 on x86-64 and arm64 hosts).

-They write the Cuttlefish bundle into the same per-arch directories as a full
+They write the Cuttlefish bundle into the same per-architecture directories as a full build:
-build:

 ```text
 lineageos-arm64/